 Purple Lizard Maps is an independent cartographic design firm dedicated to making beautiful maps of beautiful places for people who want to get the most out of their recreation.
-They immerse themselves in the landscapes and communities they map, which results in the creation of a detailed map that shows all the options in the area open for public access by foot, bike, horse, motor, air or water.
+They immerse themselves in the landscapes and communities they map, which results in creating a detailed map that shows all the options in the area open for public access by foot, bike, horse, motor, air, or water.
 This allows visitors to really connect to the places they explore.
-They recently completed the Michaux Lizard Map which covers the northern region from Shippensburg to Mount Holly Springs and south to Biglerville and Waynesboro.
-With fantastic biking and hiking trails -- including 40 miles of the Appalachian Trail, 4 state parks, cross-country skiing trails, great climbing crags, back roads, dirt roads and more, the Michaux area is an explorer's dream.
+They recently completed the Michaux Lizard Map, which covers the northern region from Shippensburg to Mount Holly Springs and south to Biglerville and Waynesboro.
+With fantastic biking and hiking trails -- including 40 miles of the Appalachian Trail, four state parks, cross-country skiing trails, great climbing crags, back roads, dirt roads, and more, the Michaux area is an explorer's dream.
 Here they tell part of their story while on a 3-mile journey to explore Camp Michaux and Sunset Rocks.

 Sunset Rocks Trail & Little Rocky Ridge